Lundquist = Entrepreneurship

 In addition, a $2 million endowment fund will support graduate students who take these new courses, establishing them as Knight Campus Cameron Innovation Fellows.
 These funds are part of a significant gift announced last year from the estate of Gerry and Marilyn Cameron to support entrepreneurship at the Lundquist College and Knight Campus.

-We’re even extending this graduate-level entrepreneurship training and certification to researchers, doctors, and potential health entrepreneurs at Oregon Health & Science University (OHSU), at the state’s flagship medical school in Portland.
+We’re even extending this graduate-level entrepreneurship training and certification to researchers, doctors, and potential health entrepreneurs at Oregon Health & Science University (OHSU), the state’s flagship medical school in Portland.
 Half a dozen OHSU faculty and students enrolled in and attended Nelson’s course remotely, joining Knight Campus students to learn how to take their innovations from idea to startup.

 A photo of Kylie Williams speaking